-During the second quarter of Fiscal 2024, the Company entered into four rental agreements, to rent used microturbine equipment from customers where that equipment was not currently in use.
-These rental agreements provide the Company an option to extend the lease, however, the Company is not likely to exercise these options and therefore not included in the determination of the lease term.
-As of September 30, 2023, lease commitments totaled approximately 18.4 MW of microturbines and have an average term of 36 months, and a total commitment value of approximately \$18.7 million.
+During the three and nine months ended December 31, 2023, the Company entered into zero and eight rental agreements, respectively, to rent used microturbine equipment from customers where that equipment was not currently in use.
+The existing rental agreements provide the Company an option to extend the lease, however, the Company is not likely to exercise these options and therefore not included in the determination of the lease term.
+As of December 31, 2023, lease commitments totaled approximately 18.4 MW of microturbines and have an average term of 36 months, and a total commitment value of approximately \$18.7 million.